scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 of PyEDA's C extensions.

 Another tremendous influence was Ilan Schnell's ``pycosat`` module [Pycosat]_.
-It implements a very similar Python interface to the PicoSAT SAT solver [Bie08]_, but does not delve into the area of symbolic Boolean algebra.
+It implements a similar Python interface to the PicoSAT SAT solver [Bie08]_, but does not delve into the area of symbolic Boolean algebra.
-Therefore, it's API is more low-level.

 Steve Haynal and others at the University of California Santa Barbara have implemented `PyCUDD <http://bears.ece.ucsb.edu/pycudd.html>`_, a Python binding to the well-known [CUDD]_ library.

-The `Sage Math <http://doc.sagemath.org>`_ project implements logic and sat modules with very similar features to PyEDA's.
+The `Sage Math <http://doc.sagemath.org>`_ project implements logic and sat modules with similar features to PyEDA's.

 Lastly, there are a few notable Python bindings to other SAT libries.
 `python-minisat <https://github.com/tfukushima/python-minisat>`_,